simOne3107/R4CogPsy/README.md

 ![](images/scatterplot7.PNG)

-With the function `geom_jitter()` we can add some degree of noise to the datapoints:
+With the function `geom_jitter()` we can add some degree of noise to the data points:

 ```r
 ggplot(data = MyTibble, mapping = aes (x = variable1, y= variable2) +